DavidSanches/pscsp/README.md

 ## Implementation

+I ended up writing successively 3 implementations of the `PaintShopSolver`:
+1. Brute-force search - `SearchPaintShopSolver`
+2. Search space reduction by constraint propagation - `SearchSpaceReducerPaintShopSolver`
+3. Arc Consistency Algorithm #3 - `AC3SatSolver`

+They all limit the search space in a first stage, into a list of valid solutions.
+If this list is empty, then the problem is unsatisfiable.
+The list is finally sorted by cost and the cheapest solution is returned.

+Only the 3rd implementation, `AC3SatSolver`, is used in the final solution.

+I will still describe briefly the implentation of each solver.

 ### Brute-force search
 A first approach is to implement a brute-force search algorithm and then apply all the customer tastes against them.
 The customer tastes have to be sorted so that we start with the most restrictive.